Sales Funnels For Business Coaches: Everything You Should Know

 It’s just… a conversation.

-Between you and the people you’re meant to help, basically your target audience.
+Between you and the people you’re meant to help.

 When you build it with real care and heart, when you think about what someone needs to hear at each step, you stop feeling like an annoying salesperson.